 - Provides clear, effective, and timely communication with Instructors, Course Directors, and other staff.

 - Consistently strives to openly share and receive feedback with/from co-workers and supervisors.

 - Articulates and role models Outward Bound’s mission, history, and values.

 - Commits to professional growth, including improving technical and interpersonal skills.

 - Personal and professional values consistent with the NCOBS mission, values, and principles.

-- Valid Driver’s License and clean driving record/background check
+- Valid Driver’s License held for a minimum of three years with a clean driving record/background check.

 - Solid organizational skills.